ankushjain2001/Multi-Hop-Question-Answering/README.md

 # Multi-Hop Question Answering

 ## Instructions
-- To view answer prediction results on test data with trained weights or baseline model, the Colab notebooks can be used from the resources below.
+- To view answer prediction results on test data with trained weights or baseline model, use the Colab notebooks from the resources below.
 - To train a fresh model with the following configurations, use utils/model_trainer.py
   - **Configurations**\
       Tokenizer Max Length = 1024\